Wynyard Quarter: Current use

 As of the late 2000s, the area was still used by the bulk liquid industry, with 500,000 tonnes of liquids and cement being transported via Wynyard Wharf each year.
 This provides NZ$1.2 billion of yearly turnover, and 4000 jobs in the Auckland economy.
 There are also more than 100 marine companies around the area, with a NZ$400 million yearly turnover, exporting items worth NZ$120 million per year.
 Three fishing fleets, Moana Pacific, Sanford and Simunovich, are based in the area.

 SeaLink runs a car and passenger ferry service to Great Barrier Island from a terminal at the base of Wynyard Wharf.
 The company was seeking clarification of its future facilities in the area in 2007, as their lease was running out in 2010, and it was unlikely to invest a planned NZ$19 million in a new terminal or start using a new, faster ferry vessel before legal concerns were sorted out.
 An ARC planning committee noted that it supported the further provision of the ferry service in the area, though there had previously been concerns about the island freight shipping not fitting into the redevelopment vision of the area (see below).
 The Waterfront Plan completed 2012 does include the island ferry terminal, to be in the same general area as before.

 Shipping fuel storage, once an important facility at the Tank Farm, and delivered to ships in port by the Tolema refueling barge, was taken over in the late 2000s by a marine fuel tanker, the Awanuia, owned by the Seafuels company.
-The vessel serves Ports of Auckland shipping by bringing in fuels from the Marsden Point refinery in Whangarei.
+The vessel serves Ports of Auckland shipping by bringing in fuels from the Marsden Point refinery in Whangārei.

 A sand mining company, McCallum Brothers, used part of the western water's edge to unload barges of dredged sand (for construction projects) but has moved out of the area which was subsequently transformed into a public park / event space (Silo Park).